Table of Contents

 3. Tunica adventitia: The tunica adventitia is a loose layer of connective tissue, which not only connects the trachea with its surrounding structures but also ensures tracheal flexibility during swallowing or coughing.

-An enlarged thyroid gland (struma) obstructs the trachea, resulting in tracheomalacia, which is characterized by softening of the cartilage rings and loss of stability.
+An enlarged thyroid gland (struma) obstructs the trachea, resulting in tracheomalacia, which is characterized by the softening of the cartilage rings and loss of stability.
 The anteroposterior diameter of the trachea is lost.
-It is characterized by tracheal collapse during times of increased airflow causing cough, crying or feeding difficulty.
+It is characterized by tracheal collapse during times of increased airflow causing the cough, crying or feeding difficulty.

 The lung is located in the pleural cavity.
 The lobes of the lung are covered by the visceral pleura (pleura pulmonalis), which is in contact with the parietal pleura.
-Physiologically, adhesion between the two serous sheets is ensured by the pleural fluid.
+Physiologically, adhesion between the 2 serous sheets is ensured by the pleural fluid.
 The thin layer of fluid ensures the capillary adhesion between the sheets.
 Thus, the lung surface can be moved against the thoracic walls, but cannot be separated from it during its movements.

 Due to the large network of elastic fibers, the lung always tends to contract.
-The fibers are always under constant tension and reduce the lung to a fist-sized structure if the adhesion between the lung surface and thoracic wall disappears (pneumothorax; collapsing to the minimal volume).
+The fibers are always under constant tension and reduce the lung to a fist-sized structure if the adhesion between the lung surface and the thoracic wall disappears (pneumothorax; collapsing to the minimal volume).

 Basically, the lung consists of branches of the bronchial tree until the air sacs (alveoli; the end of the bronchial tree) and the branches of pulmonary arteries and veins.
 The latter are intrapulmonary, whereas the upper airways, the trachea, and the main bronchi are extrapulmonary in location.

-The bronchi are dichotomous, which means that the two smaller branches arise from a larger one.
+The bronchi are dichotomous, which means that the 2 smaller branches arise from a larger one.
 The human lung branches an estimated 21 to 23 times from the trachea to the alveoli.
 Nearly 15 such branches form the conducting airway in the lung, while the remainder including the respiratory bronchioles and the alveolar duct are involved in gas exchange.

 The lobe bronchi then split dichotomously inside the lung into segmental bronchi (bronchi segmentales).
-The dichotomous splitting of the bronchi continues, often irregularly as a single branch divides into two unequal ones.
+The dichotomous splitting of the bronchi continues, often irregularly as a single branch divides into 2 unequal ones.
 The stronger branch runs in the same direction as the large one, while the remaining one turns and eventually runs in the opposite direction.
 Hence, the central areas of the lung carry terminal branches and alveoli.

 Segmental bronchi split into middle and small bronchi.
 The small bronchi become terminal bronchioles and then respiratory bronchioles, and terminate in the alveolar duct and the alveoli.